EnzoVCode/pybacktestchain_EV/python_project_ev/README.md

 ## Features

+- **Interactive UI**: A Streamlit-based interactive interface for configuring backtests, visualizing results, analyzing performance and risk metrics.
-- **Portfolio Backtesting**: Supports backtesting of trading strategies such as Equal Weight, Minimum Variance, Maximum Sharpe Ratio, and Risk Parity.
+- **Portfolio Backtesting**: Supports backtesting of standard trading strategies such as Equal Weight, Minimum Variance, Maximum Sharpe Ratio, and Risk Parity.
+- **Customizable Transaction Costs**: Includes a feature to account for transaction costs in backtesting.
-- **Risk Management**: Includes stop-loss and take-profit mechanisms with customizable thresholds.
+- **Risk Management**: Includes stop-loss and take-profit mechanisms with customizable thresholds, as well as Value-at-Risk (VaR) and Expected Shortfall for the backtested portfolio.
-- **Blockchain Integration**: Stores backtest results in a blockchain for transparency and immutability.
+- **Blockchain Integration**: Stores backtest results in a blockchain.
-- **Interactive UI**: A Streamlit-based interface for configuring backtests, visualizing results, and analyzing performance metrics.

 ## Usage